 Flameware FAQs

-Before these Comals, WokPots, and Pie Dishes became available to purchase here, they were tested.
+Before these Flameware pieces became available for purchase, they were tested.
 And tested.
 And then tested again.
-For the Comals and WokPots, we tested them on stovetops (electric, gas, induction with a diffuser, and on a grill) and in ovens.
+For the Comals and WokPots, we tested them on stovetops (electric, glass top, gas, induction with a diffuser, and on a grill) and in ovens.
+Pie Dishes have been used for baking and roasting, and mini pie pans were tested successfully in air fryers.
 For all flameware pieces, we put them in freezers, and then directly into pre-heated ovens and on hot burners.
 We banged them around, not always on purpose, and exposed them to surface temperatures higher than necessary and roasting longer than we should.
-We scorched, seared, charred, and saute-ed.
+We scorched, seared, charred, and sautéed.
 All in the name of quality control and to truly know that these pieces deserve to be a valued cooking appliance in any home.

-Our FAQs have come from these tests, and they've come from inquiries and feedback while we were fine-tuning our production processes.
-Because we want to be as responsive as we can, they will be updated as we field new feedback, so let us know if you have a question you don't see below!
+Our FAQs have come from these tests, and they've come from inquiries and feedback while we were fine-tuning our production processes and from field testers.
+When our clay supplier reformulated the clay, we tested again.
+We want to be as thorough and current as we can, so these FAQs will be updated as we make new discoveries and/or field new feedback.
+If you have a question or feedback that isn't covered below, please let us know here!

 What is Flameware?

-Your Comal can be used on electric or gas cooktops, or directly on the grill.
-If you have induction cooking, your Comal may be used on top of a cast iron/metal diffuser/heat spreader.
+Your Flameware pieces can be used on electric ring/glass or gas cooktops, or directly on the grill.
+If you have induction cooking, your Flameware needs to be used on top of a cast iron/metal diffuser/heat spreader.
 And depending on how your electric burners heat, you may also want to use the diffuser as it helps evenly heat at a slower pace.
-While glass cooktops generally come with a warning about using ceramic cooking appliances, we have also used flameware successfully without damage to the surface, so really it's up to you and how you use your cookware!
+While glass cooktops generally come with a warning about using ceramic cooking appliances, we have used Flameware successfully without damage to the surface, so really, it's up to you and how you use your cookware!

-Do the Flameware pie dishes need to be heated with the oven, like my stoneware pie dishes?
+Does Flameware need to be heated with the oven, like my stoneware pieces?

-Flameware is definitely less brittle than regular stoneware, and in my testing it has stood up to all the basic knocks and bumps that happen in a kitchen.
-That being said, it’s still ceramic, and if you drop it you may well break it.
+Flameware is less brittle than regular stoneware, and in my testing, it has stood up to all the basic knocks and bumps that happen in a kitchen.
+It is still ceramic, so if you drop it, you may well break it.
+Treat it as a treasured appliance, and please don’t drop it!

 How have you tested the Flameware?